Cumulocity-IoT/c8y-docs/content/change-logs/platform-services/ui-c8y-1020-36-0-cherry-pick-of-all-feature-31-cccab-4-f-43-f.md

 ticket: MTM-56510
 version: 1020.36.0
 ---
-When deleting or modifying a global role, the administrator has the option to log out all users that are assigned to that role.
+When deleting or modifying a global role, the administrator now has the option to log out all users that are assigned to that role.